Kobach launches US Senate bid in Kansas; some in GOP wary

 If Pompeo stays out, the race for the GOP nomination could become crowded.
 State Treasurer Jake LaTurner and Dave Lindstrom, a Kansas City-area businessman and former Kansas City Chiefs player, already are campaigning.

-Other prospective candidates include U.S. Rep. Roger Marshall, of western Kansas; Kansas Attorney General Derek Schmidt; Kansas Senate President Susan Wagle, of Wichita; former Gov. Jeff Colyer, ousted in the primary last year by Kobach; Wink Hartman, a Wichita businessman who ran for lieutenant governor on Kobach's ticket; Matt Schlapp, chairman of the American Conservative Union, and Alan Cobb, president and CEO of the Kansas Chamber of Commerce.
+Other prospective candidates include Colyer; U.S. Rep. Roger Marshall, of western Kansas; Kansas Attorney General Derek Schmidt; Kansas Senate President Susan Wagle, of Wichita; Wink Hartman, a Wichita businessman who ran for lieutenant governor on Kobach's ticket; Matt Schlapp, chairman of the American Conservative Union, and Alan Cobb, president and CEO of the Kansas Chamber of Commerce.

-Among Democrats, Barry Grissom, a former U.S. attorney for Kansas, and ex-U.S. Rep. Nancy Boyda of northeast Kansas have launched campaigns.
+Among Democrats, Barry Grissom, a former U.S. attorney for Kansas who on Monday called Kobach's agenda "extreme," and ex-U.S. Rep. Nancy Boyda of northeast Kansas have launched campaigns.

+"This will be two distinct elections," said Bob Beatty, a Washburn University of Topeka political scientist.
+"We've got this Republican primary and if Kobach were to win it, then we would have a very volatile general election, a very up-for-grabs general election."

 (0) comments